What is Osmosis?

 - Polymer membranes are used for the desalinization of seawater.

-- Cellulose acetate is often used as the semi-permeable membrane.
+- Cellulose acetate is often used as a semi-permeable membrane.
 It allows water molecules to pass but is impermeable to impurities.

-- It finds application in military, wastewater purification, food industry, landfill leachate purification, etc.
+- It finds application in the military, wastewater purification, food industry, landfill leachate purification, etc.